skksharif/GGSL-Assignment/README.md

 This project meets all specified requirements, implementing core functionalities efficiently.
 I am seeking an internship role to apply my skills, contribute effectively, and gain hands-on experience.
 Looking forward to the opportunity! 🚀

 ## AI Usage
- - I used ChatGPT to refine wording and improve clarity while ensuring the content remains my own.
+ - I utilized ChatGPT for code optimization and structural enhancements while ensuring the logic and implementation remain my own.